 We may, in our sole discretion, employ unaffiliated finders, registered FINRA brokers, or selling agents to offer and sell the Notes in this Offering at fees or commissions of no greater than five percent (5%) of the purchase price of the Notes.
 In the event we do engage such finders, placement agents, or broker-dealers, the resulting professional fees would reduce the proceeds to us from this Offering by the amount of the total of such fees and commissions.

-The key contact for questions related to the Offering and for subscription inquiries is:
+The key contact for questions related to the Offering and for subscription inquiries is: Investor Relations Department invest@iroquoisvalleyfarms.com (847) 859-6645 ext.
+1

-Investor Relations Department invest@iroquoisvalleyfarms.com (847) 859-6645 ext.
-1 management of Farmland Investments, and related expenses.
-Iroquois Valley maintains a pipeline of Farmland Investment opportunities across the U.S.

 4. USE OF PROCEEDS